melissamonk-NOAA/Vermilion_2021/doc/north.md

 *Maturity samples.* Maturity samples were analyzed by by Melissa Head (NWFSC) and a description of the results is in the section on biological data.

 *Index of abundance.* The index was considered, but not used in the pre-STAR base model.
+VASTWestCoast was explored for standardization of the WCBTS data both north and south of Point Conception.
+Unfortunately, results were uncertain given the small number of tows that observed r spp.
+Truncating the spatial distribution of the survey to less than 300 m, which only eliminated a small handful of positive tows, did not decrease the uncertainty such that spatially-explicit parameters were estimable.
+Model convergence was more of an issue south of Point Conception rather than north of the break.
+Changing the distributional assumptions of the positive model or changing to a tweedie-like distribution that combines the two models did not increase the likelihood that the model could estimate spatially-explicit parameters.
+It was decided that a non-spatial model, which is more easily accomplished outside of the VAST framework would be best for all areas where the survey samples this species.
+Future research could investigate correlation structures between areas and if shared information across small regions of overlap would stabilize parameter estimation.

-Sample sizes of vermilion rockfish were low.
-A VAST model was attempted and did not converge for either the northern or southern California data.
-The STAT also developed a delta-glm model for each area (north and south of Point Conception).
+The STAT also developed
+a delta-glm model for each area (north and south of Point Conception).
 Full details of the final index are in the Appendix, including sample sizes, model selection criteria, and model diagnostics.